 Since 2019 the Board of Management has consisted of four members.
 Responsibilities are allocated to these members based on the schedule of responsibilities.
 As a general rule, the Board of Management attends all Supervisory Board meetings; the Board of Management reports on the agenda items and proposed resolutions, and answers questions raised by individual Supervisory Board Members.

 The members of the Supervisory Board receive a written invitation and an overview of all items on the agenda, two weeks before each meeting.
 A week before the meeting the Supervisory Board finally receives reports and information on the individual items as well as detailed written documentation to the motions on which resolutions are to be passed.
 Before the Supervisory Board’s plenary meeting, preliminary talks are held separately with the employee representatives and the shareholder representatives, at which the members of the Board of Management explain the details and answer questions.

 The possibility of passing resolutions by written circulatory vote is used comparatively seldom and only in cases of particular urgency.

-Each year the Supervisory Board Chairman explains the activities of the Supervisory Board and its committees in its report to the shareholders and at the annual general meeting.
+Each year the Supervisory Board Chairman explains the activities of the Supervisory Board and its committees in its report to the shareholders within the annual report and at the annual general meeting.